quintagroup/quintagroup.seoptimizer/README.txt

 * For Plone 3 version and up - use Plone SEO releases starting from 2.0.2 release (http://plone.org/products/plone-seo/releases/2.0.2)

-* Starting from quintagroup.seoptimizer > 2.0.2 version global keywords support feature dropped - the following fields were removed from SEO Configlet:
+* Starting from quintagroup.seoptimizer > 2.0.2 version global keywords support feature dropped - the following fields were removed from SEO Configlet: additional_keywords, settings_use_keywords_lg, and settings_use_keywords_lg.
-    * additional_keywords,
-    * settings_use_keywords_lg,
-    * settings_use_keywords_lg.
 As a result, removed global keywords are now mixing with local ones from seo_context view.

 Links
 -----